-Emerson-SWAG (Students With A Goal) provides a safe, nurturing environment for high school students, grades 9 through 12, who have been recommended by the judicial system to attend Emerson.
-Upon acceptance, the SWAG program opens the door to education for students who have not had success in a traditional setting.
+The SWAG (Students With A Goal) Program provides a safe, nurturing environment for high school students, grades 9 through 12, who live within the boundaries of OKCPS and have been recommended by the judicial system to attend an Alternative School.
+This program is offered at all three Alternative sites.